 - 2.2.
 In respect of the planning application process, upon notifying the local planning authority that they wish to be notified on a particular application, Article 16 of the DMPWO prescribes a statutory period of 14 days (30 days in the case of an EIA application) in which Community Councils must make those representations to the local planning authority.
 The local planning authority are prevented from determining the application during this period. - 2.3.
-Doing nothing would mean the timescale would remain 14 days.
+Amendments inserted into the DMPWO by the Planning Applications (Temporary Modifications and Disapplication) (Wales) (Coronavirus) Order 2020 extended this period to 21 days. - 2.4.
+Doing nothing would mean the timescale would revert to 14 days.

-2.4.
+2.5.
 There would be no financial cost to the Welsh Government.

-- 2.5.
-Whilst there would be no financial cost to Local Planning Authorities, there could be a democratic impact with applications potentially being determined without receiving representations from Community Councils. - 2.6.
+- 2.6.
+Whilst there would be no financial cost to Local Planning Authorities, there could be a democratic impact with applications potentially being determined without receiving representations from Community Councils. - 2.7.
 The representation of Community Councils could have impacted upon the determination of planning applications.